St Joseph’s Catholic

 Areas for Priority Treatment

-Access: Examine any adjustments which need to be made for pupils with an identified disability.
+Access: Examine any adjustments which need to be made for pupils with sight or hearing impairment.

 Prejudice: To stress again and repeatedly our policy of zero tolerance for any prejudicial behaviour.